D4H/api-angular/README.md

 2. Object services: `MemberService`, `AttendanceSerivice`.
 3. Route and fixture factories for D4H endpoints and business objects.

-## Getting Started

-### Installation
+## Installation

 `npm install --save @d4h/angular`

+## Configuration
+Binding accepts a configuration which can either be static or yielded by an [observable](http://reactivex.io/).

 ### API Regions
 Bindings supports all D4H API regions.
-Please consult with your team leader or <support@d4h.org> if you have questions about which data region to use.
+Please contact <support@d4h.org> if you have questions about which is the correct data region for you to use.

 ```typescript
 export enum Region {